Information Guide to BSN Degrees

-If you’re a licensed vocational nurse (known as a licensed practical nurse in most states other than California and Texas), and looking to enhance your nursing skills, going back to school to get your Bachelor of Science in nursing can prepare you for a career as a registered nurse (RN) or even a nurse practitioner, with additional education.
-While LVNs usually provide “basic bedside care,” according to The Bureau of Labor Statistics, RNs and advanced practice nurses can be more involved in designing treatment plans and administering treatment to patients.
-In many areas, advanced practice nurses have their own clinics and provide primary care in lieu of a physician.
+Welcome to LVNtoBSN.org.
+If you’re a licensed vocational nurse (known as a licensed practical nurse in most states), and looking to enhance your nursing skills, going back to school to get your bachelor of science in nursing can prepare you for a career as a registered nurse (RN).
+To learn more, click on each link below to jump to a more detailed overview.

 Online LVN to BSN Degree Programs